panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 console.log(result) // logs { a: 1, b: 2 }
 ```

-`Object.assign(object, defaults)` mutates `original` parameter by inserting all the properties of `defaults` object into it.
+`Object.assign(object, defaults)` mutates `original` parameter by merging the properties of `defaults` object into it.

 The problem with `addDefaultsImpure()` is the great deal of complexity that it adds: you have to *remember* that the argument object is mutated.

-Let's make the function pure by using making the fill with defaults operation immutable:
+Let's make the function pure by making the merge operation immutable:

 ```javascript
 function addDefaultsPure(original, defaults) {